I was made to be Taylor’s mama. I’m sure of it.

 I believe it is absolutely possible, and I intend to get creative and make the adjustments necessary to find a balance that makes me the best version of myself, and therefore the best mama I can be for Taylor.

-If I can be an encouragement and resource like that to someone else, help a new mama feel less crazy/confused/overwhelmed, recommend something that may work for another mom and/or her little one, build connections between women around motherhood, and foster a community of sharing things that can help us to be better mamas and versions of ourselves, then I will have accomplished what I hope to with this endeavor.
+If I can be an encouragement and resource like that to someone else, help a first time mom feel less crazy/confused/overwhelmed, recommend something that will make another mom’s life easier or sweeter, build connections between women around authentic motherhood, and foster a community of sharing things that can help us to be better mamas and versions of ourselves, then I will have accomplished what I hope to with this endeavor.

 I’m really looking forward to sharing with you.